bigcommerce/dev-docs/docs/api-docs/bopis/end-to-end-api-guide.md

 If you’re dependent on webhook events, all [existing Cart webhooks](https://developer.bigcommerce.com/api-docs/store-management/webhooks/webhook-events) have been updated to support BOPIS.

 ### 4.1 Native storefront & custom checkout experience via Checkout SDK
+To support BOPIS, we would be adding a `loadPickupOptions` method to the [CheckoutService](https://github.com/bigcommerce/checkout-sdk-js/blob/master/docs/classes/checkoutservice.md) class, allowing you to load pickup options to your storefront checkout.
 In order to fetch pickup-options via the Checkout SDK, you will need to be on SDK version 1.224.0 or above.
 This applies to existing custom checkouts as well as new custom checkouts.

 ```JS title="Example JavaScript Code" lineNumbers
 const consignmentId = '123';